Our Service Area

-Based on risks inherent in duties and status, Supporting Heroes provides support to public safety workers who serve in the following categories: sworn law enforcement (including those serving federal agencies when injuries occur within our service area); fire/rescue service (individuals who engage in fire suppression, rescue and/or hazardous materials response – public and private); EMS providers and deliverers (public and private); sworn corrections (public and private); officially-recognized public safety chaplains when engaged in a response to a public safety emergency; and service-delivery members (not logistical or administrative support) of specialized task forces such as FEMA coordinated Urban Search and Rescue Teams (US&R) and Disaster Medical Assistance Teams (DMAT).
-Individuals who work in public safety in non-sworn clerical, administrative or support roles are not covered except potentially in very rare circumstances pursuant to STATUS provisions.
+Based on risks inherent in their duties and status, Supporting Heroes provides support to first responders who serve in the following categories: sworn law enforcement (including those serving federal agencies when injuries occur within our service area); fire/rescue service (individuals who engage in fire suppression, rescue and/or hazardous materials response – public and private); EMS providers and deliverers (public and private); sworn corrections (public and private); officially recognized public safety chaplains when engaged in response to a public safety emergency; and service-delivery members (not logistical or administrative support) of specialized task forces such as FEMA coordinated Urban Search and Rescue Teams (US&R) and Disaster Medical Assistance Teams (DMAT).
+Individuals who work in public safety in non-sworn clerical, administrative, or support roles (including telecommunications) are not covered except potentially in very rare circumstances pursuant to STATUS provisions.

-In most instances, one or more representatives are en route to any Public Safety line-of-duty death (LODD) – as defined by Supporting Heroes criteria – or life-threatening line-of-duty injury in our service area within one hour of notification and prepared to stay for several days.
-Response times vary depending upon location of the tragedy and the responding location of available personnel.
+In most instances, one or more representatives respond to the line-of-duty death (as defined by Supporting Heroes criteria) or life-threatening injury of a first responder in our service area within one hour of notification — and are prepared to remain for several days.
+Response times vary depending on the location of the tragedy and the responding location of available personnel.

-An exception is that we do not immediately respond to deaths where older support mechanisms (those in place before Supporting Heroes) provide a similar level of immediate financial support.
-In those instances, a delayed measured response is initiated so as to not overwhelm the family but to ensure all families receive at least the same level of support as we provide.
-(The most notable exception to our typical initial response occurs in the 13-county Missouri coverage area of the Saint Louis-based BackStoppers organization – which provides a level of financial support unparalleled in the nation.)
+An exception is that we do not immediately respond to deaths where older support organizations (those in place before Supporting Heroes) provide similar immediate financial support.
+In those instances, a delayed measured response is initiated so as not to overwhelm the family but to ensure all families receive at least the same level of support as we provide.

-Upon arrival, representatives meet with leaders to assess the degree of support needed and desired by the agency.
-During this meeting, arrangements are made to meet with the immediate family to provide emergency funds, conduct a similar assessment of need and to offer additional support.
+Upon arrival following a line-of-duty death, representatives meet with leaders to assess the degree and types of support desired by the agency.
+During this meeting, arrangements are made to meet with the immediate survivor(s) to provide emergency funds, conduct an assessment of need, and offer additional support.
 Typically, an agency leader accompanies Supporting Heroes representatives during this meeting.
 In rare instances, such as pursuant to existing relationships or unique circumstances, the meeting with the family can occur first.

-During the initial meeting with the family a $5,000 ‘emergency funds’ check is presented to the surviving spouse or most immediate survivor.
+During the initial meeting with the family, a $5,000 ‘emergency funds’ check is presented to the surviving spouse or most immediate financially-dependent survivor.
 Additional emergency funds are also offered and provided according to need.

-Rare exceptions can occur when there is not a spouse, ‘significant other’ or other immediate survivor who was financially dependent on the fallen hero.
+Rare exceptions can occur when there is no spouse, ‘significant other,’ or another immediate survivor financially dependent on the fallen hero.
 In those instances, the emergency funds are held until an assessment can be made as to whom, if anyone, is financially impacted by the tragedy or what other financial needs there might be.

-While other Supporting Heroes’ financial support is always based on need, the ‘emergency funds’ constitute a partial exception in that, in the wake of tragedy, the need of a financially-dependent survivor is presumed.
+While other Supporting Heroes’ financial support is always based on need, the ‘emergency funds’ constitute a partial exception in that, in the wake of tragedy, the need of the immediate survivor is presumed.

 The goal of the emergency funds is to relieve the financial stress that follows – typically, almost immediately – the unexpected death of a family’s main or only breadwinner.
-It is intended to address any immediate financial needs as well as provide some degree of comfort by making our promise of continued support more tangible.
+It is intended to address any immediate financial needs and provide some comfort by making our promise of continued support more tangible.

-Our promise is to ‘be there’ in a number of ways over the days, weeks, months and even years ahead.
+Our promise is to ‘be there’ in a number of ways over the days, weeks, months, and even years ahead.
 One of those ways is to provide ongoing financial support based on need and to take financial stress away.
-In addition to being an effort to relieve immediate financial stress, the $5,000 ‘emergency funds’ check is intended to demonstrate during a very emotional time that the promise is real.
-In other words, it is a ‘down-payment’ on that promise.
+In addition to relieving immediate financial stress, the $5,000 ‘emergency funds’ check is intended to demonstrate during a very emotional time that our promise is real.
+In other words, it is a ‘down payment’ on that promise.

-A few days following the funeral, in accordance with the needs and wishes of the immediate survivor, Supporting Heroes representatives will meet with him/her to assess financial need.
-Ongoing financial support is then provided on a monthly basis according to that need – in many instances, even making it possible for a now single-parent to be a full-time stay-at-home parent taking a leave from his/her employment.
+A few days following the funeral, in accordance with the needs and wishes of the immediate survivor, Supporting Heroes representatives will meet with him/her to assess financial needs.
+Ongoing financial support is then provided on a monthly basis according to that need – in many instances, even making it possible for a now-single parent to be a full-time stay-at-home parent taking a leave from his/her employment.

 In rare instances where there is more than one immediate survivor financially impacted by the hero’s death, the needs will be assessed and support provided to each according to the determined need.
-An example would be if a fallen hero with a spouse or ‘significant other’ had been providing support to a custodial parent of his/her child(ren) while also supporting his/her own parent(s) due to infirmity or other need.
-In such a case, we would provide support to the existing spouse or financially impacted ‘significant other,’ the custodial parent of the hero’s children as well as the parent(s). (“We honor the service and sacrifice… by caring for the loved ones they leave behind.”)
+An example would be if a fallen hero with a spouse or ‘significant other’ had been providing support to a custodial parent of his/her child(ren) or supporting his/her own parent(s) due to infirmity or other needs.
+In such instances, we would support the existing spouse or financially impacted ‘significant other,’ the custodial parent of the hero’s children, and/or the hero’s parent(s). (‘We honor the service and sacrifice… by caring for the loved ones they leave behind.’)

 Under normal circumstances, monthly support is provided until the first significant death benefit is received.
-In the absence of personal insurance or an agency benefit, our support typically continues until the state or federal (PSOB) benefit is received.
+In the absence of personal insurance, agency benefit, or significant community support, our support typically continues until the state or federal (PSOB) benefit is received.
 For those who are not eligible or are denied government benefits, support is provided according to a specifically tailored finite plan that affords the survivor opportunity to make any necessary adjustments to reduce monthly expenses – typically with support tapering (rather than ending abruptly) as the plan nears the end.

 Supporting Heroes’ commitment is to care “for the loved ones they leave behind.”